(865) 999-5988 Request a Call

 Psoriasis is a chronic autoimmune skin condition driven by overactive T-cells that accelerate skin-cell turnover, producing the thick, scaly, inflamed plaques patients know well.
 Most patients are managed effectively with topical steroids, vitamin D analogs, phototherapy, or systemic biologics.
 But some plaques — particularly on the scalp, hands, feet, elbows, and knees — resist every line of treatment and remain symptomatic for years.

-Superficial radiation therapy is a targeted, localized option for these resistant plaques.
-The low-energy beam suppresses the rapidly dividing skin cells driving the plaque and reduces the local inflammatory response, without affecting the rest of the body and without the systemic side effects of biologics or long-term steroid use.
+Low-dose radiation therapy is a targeted, localized option for these resistant plaques.
+The low-energy beam calms the rapidly dividing skin cells driving the plaque and reduces the local inflammatory response, without affecting the rest of the body and without the systemic side effects of biologics or long-term steroid use.

 This approach is particularly useful when: